Florida homeowner guide · June 2026

 Florida is the most expensive state to insure a home.
 Average annual premium: $8,292 per Insurify's 2025 report, 181% above the national average.
 Hurricanes Helene and Milton pushed combined claims past 436,000, with NFIP flood claims generating close to $7.5 billion in payouts.
 Those losses feed straight into renewal pricing.

 But the bigger problem for sellers isn't the premium itself.
-Insurance rules kill deals before they close.
+Insurance rules can derail financing before closing.

 Under Florida Statute 627.7011, insurers can't refuse coverage based on roof age alone if it's under 15 years.
 In practice, many carriers flag roofs at 10 years for inspections.
-A roof over 15 that can't demonstrate five years of remaining useful life through a professional inspection gets denied.
-No insurance means no mortgage approval.
-The deal dies.
+A roof over 15 that can't demonstrate five years of remaining useful life through a professional inspection can create underwriting problems.
+If the buyer cannot obtain acceptable insurance, mortgage approval and closing timing can be affected.

 Reform is helping on the carrier side.
 Citizens Property Insurance peaked at 1.42 million policies in October 2023 and has since shrunk to ~278,662, with an 8.7% rate cut taking effect July 1, 2026.
 Twenty new carriers entered after the 2022 reforms (SB 2-A killed one-way attorney fees and banned post-loss assignment of benefits), and reinsurance came in 15-25% cheaper at June renewals.
 But lower reinsurance costs haven't reached the seller with a 2004 shingle roof in Cape Coral.
 Premiums are still high compared with many states, and older roofs still trigger denials.